efi1/neureality/README.md

 ## Logging

-Test execution logs are generated automatically and saved to the ./logs/ directory.
+The log file is generated in the ./logs/ directory, which is dynamically created during test execution.

 - Logging behavior is configured in the pytest.ini file.

 ## Before running the tests:
 * Clone it from GitHub to your local environment.